 What we focus on increases.
 Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 Abuse has many forms and degrees of severity.
 The more pain an abusive act inflicts and the more innocent and vulnerable the victims, the more repulsed and outraged we become.
 Abuse raises strong emotions.
 Some people are hurt with the slightest of offenses.
 Others endure a lifetime of unthinkable torture.
 Others have experienced little pain and can’t identify with the inconceivable suffering of others.
 Abuse is defined throughout this plan not by WHAT it is but WHY it is: intentional neglect or acts, done to purposefully suppress an individual in order to elevate the status or value of the perpetrator.
 On one end of the abuse spectrum this could be as simple as using an intentionally hurtful insult against an opponent in hopes they back down from a disagreement.
 Abuse on the other end of the spectrum includes such horrible acts as human trafficking, torment and torture.
 Unfortunately, some people feel violence is the way to control what other people think and do.
-We only have to look at history to know this simply doesn’t work because suffering is enormous when attempts are made to control other people.
+We only have to look at history to know this simply doesn’t work.
+The suffering is enormous when attempts are made to control other people.

 As difficult as the words “abuser”, “perpetrator”, and “victim” are to identify with, we each have the potential to be both an abuser and a victim.
-Rising above or lowering ourselves below other people both make way for abuse.
+Elevating above or lowering ourselves below other people both make way for abuse.
 Actual acts of violence are a defining separation between those people who are civil and in control of themselves, and those who are not.
 Regardless of the presence of violence in our lives, it is necessary to be aware of our own circumstances, and our own feelings of superiority or inferiority.
 This realization allows greater personal development, and the personal application of the principles and actions described in this plan.

 Perpetrators of violence hate themselves and the world around them.
-The simplest way we can directly control violence, is not be the perpetrator ourselves.
+The simplest way we can personally control violence, is not be the perpetrator ourselves.
 When we love ourselves and others, we can prevent so much abuse, violence, and other needless suffering.
 We are love-able when we build people up rather than tear them down.
 This makes it easier to develop confidence and trust in ourselves, which allows us to find purpose and meaning in our lives.
 Confidence and trust in ourselves are built over time as useful habits and skills are developed.
 Habits and skills are made up of systems or processes – a series of small simple steps or tasks that each of us can do without the possibility of failure.
 Our choices make accomplishing small, simple tasks happen.
 Our choices support and connect all the elements which make up who we are, how we see ourselves, and how we see the world.
 What we focus on increases.
 Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 Without loving ourselves and others we are lost and are susceptible to becoming either a perpetrator or a victim.
 In many cases – both.
 Becoming love-able – the ability to give and also receive love, makes us keenly aware and in control of our thoughts and emotions, which prevents us from harming ourselves and others.

-When we love ourselves enough to take care of ourselves, we are resilient and strong.
+When we love ourselves enough to take good care of ourselves, we are resilient and strong.
 We are aware – looking out for potential danger reduces our own risk of being abused or exploited.
 If something terrible should happen to us, being love-able prevents us from becoming a victim in our own view.
 Being able to love, allows forgiveness in and pushes hurt and sorrow out.
 Although easier said than done, it is possible.

 Every person is born with the abilities to love and to be loved, but like a seed it is only the beginning.
 It takes time and nurturing to develop and mature.
 People who are love-able live with purpose and meaning because they see worth in every individual person – including themselves.